Topological flowscape reveals state transitions in nonreciprocal living matter: Topological flowscapes reveal information flow and dissipation-driven bias in collective state transitions in the experiment

 Topological landscapes describe steady states without explicitly capturing the dynamic pathways connecting these states.
-To address this limitation, we introduce the \textit{topological flowscape}, a quantitative framework that assigns coordinates to entire landscapes, analogous to how individual topological motifs are embedded~(Fig.~\ref{fig:fig4}c).
-The coordinates for the flowscape are defined by Kullback--Leibler (KL) divergences from two informed choices of reference distributions, representing $\mathrm{M_1}$ and $\mathrm{M_2}$ respectively (Supplementary~Section~VI).
-These divergences quantify the distinguishability between observed system states and reference states based on local motif frequencies, providing an information-theoretic interpretation: each axis measures the informational ``cost'' of describing the entire system state in terms of $\mathrm{M_1}$ or $\mathrm{M_2}$.
+While landscapes capture the key structural changes between snapshots, we also asked whether the latent representation adequately captures the nonequilibrium dynamic flows.
+To address this, we introduce the \textit{topological flowscape}, a quantitative framework that assigns coordinates to entire landscapes, analogous to how individual topological motifs are embedded~(Fig.~\ref{fig:fig4}c).
+The coordinates for the flowscape are defined by Kullback--Leibler (KL) divergences from two informed choices of reference distributions, representing $\mathrm{M_1}$ and $\mathrm{M_2}$, respectively (Supplementary~Section~VI).
+These divergences quantify the distinguishability between observed system states and reference states based on local motif frequencies, providing an information-theoretic interpretation: each axis measures the informational ``cost'' of describing the entire system state in terms of {either} $\mathrm{M_1}$ or $\mathrm{M_2}$.
 Thus, the flowscape, a low-dimensional projection of the landscapes, visually captures their temporal evolution as a continuous trajectory or ``flow.'' \\

-The topological flowscape quantitatively shows that the observed transition from an $\mathrm{M_2}$-dominated (disordered) state toward an $\mathrm{M_1}$-dominated (ordered) state is not gradual.
+The topological flowscape quantitatively shows that the observed transition from an $\mathrm{M_2}$-dominated (disordered) state toward an $\mathrm{M_1}$-dominated (ordered) state is not gradual (Fig. \ref{fig:fig4}c).
 Instead, around 3 hours, the system undergoes a sharp directional change, initially moving rapidly toward both motifs to subsequently drifting slowly toward $\mathrm{M_1}$ while moving away from $\mathrm{M_2}$.
 Moreover, while the model predicts that the intermediate states are more crystalline than the final state, the experimental path deviates from this behavior~(Supplementary~Sections~VI.C--D).
-This discrepancy indicates potential higher-order mechanisms beyond the development-driven decrease in nonreciprocity~(Supplementary~Section~II.B), highlighting the flowscape's potential as a tool for dissecting complex experimental dynamics. \\
+This discrepancy indicates potential higher-order mechanisms {in addition to} the development-driven decrease in nonreciprocity~(Supplementary~Section~II.B), highlighting the flowscape's potential as a tool for dissecting complex experimental dynamics. \\